 Regular Inspection

-As we note in far more detail in our post on how to clean battery terminals, you can use a small wire brush like the ones below.
+This is one of the most important steps to prevent corrosion from accumulating on your positive and negative terminals and throughout the battery compartment.
+Regular inspection and battery cleaning are effective ways to prevent corrosion from getting out of hand.
+As we note in more detail in our post on how to clean battery terminals, you can use a small wire brush, such as the ones shown below.
 If you have very extensive corrosion throughout the battery compartment, you’ll want to remove the battery and clean everything thoroughly.

 - Three different types: The pack includes a brass, nylon and metal brush.
 Suitable for different surface types, they will address all your cleaning...